Shag0ne/var/README.md

 This Repo is just a dumping ground for all sort of files, they may not work or/and could break your system !!
 ### ToDo:
 - fix reseed using http://trac.i2p2.i2p/ticket/1130
-- add proper login and error handling
+- add proper logs and error handling
 - fix tunnel build notification
 - add autostart
 - rework folders and script